 The outflow from the recirculation units is used by a neighbouring dairy farmer for irrigation and fertiliser.

+RAS wastewater at the site is irrigated on plantation forests.
 To ensure there is no irrigation run off during the wetter cooler months, the water is stored in dams.
 In the drier summer months, this water is used to drip-irrigate plantation forest on the surrounding property, Maiden Meadows.
 Irrigation is controlled by soil moisture sensors and irrigation is conducted according to the Environmental Protection Agency approved Wastewater Reuse Environmental Management Plan.

 Forest Home Hatchery

 As part of the recirculation process, all waste from the fish is collected and separated into solid and liquid fractions.
 The solids are transported off site for use as in compost and fertiliser on nearby farm land.
 Wastewater is filtered to remove fine solids and is then passed through ozone treatment for disinfection.
 Once disinfected, it passes into two settlement and storage dams and is irrigated onto adjacent farm land in the drier summer months.
+The Forest Home farmland on which the hatchery sits was certified as organic by NASAA in late 2019.

 The SALTAS Hatchery is located in the upper Derwent Valley at Wayatinah and Florentine.
 This is an industry owned and run hatchery where Huon collaborates with other Tasmanian salmon growers in running the industry selective breeding program.